 Drivers with Disabilities in Georgia

-- Temporary placard
+- Temporary placard.

-- Permanent placard
+- Permanent placard.

-- Special permanent parking permit for disabled drivers in specially equipped vehicles
+- Special permanent parking permit for disabled drivers in specially equipped vehicles.

-- Parking decal
+- Parking decal.

-- License plate
+- License plate.

-All of the above permits allow you to park in disabled parking spaces.
+All of the above handicap permits allow you to park in disabled parking spaces.
 You may not apply for both a decal and a license plate, but you may get additional placards with either one.
 Placards hang from the rear-view mirror in the vehicle occupied by the disabled person.

 Whether you apply for a temporary or permanent permit depends on the nature of your disability.
-Your doctor must complete a portion of the application certifying your disability and whether it is temporary or permanent.
+Your doctor must complete a portion of the Disabled Person's Parking Affidavit (Form MV-9D) certifying your disability and whether it is temporary or permanent.